 Furthermore, you should not have a hysteroscopy done if you’re pregnant or suffering from:

-- A gas, such as carbon dioxide, or a liquid, such as saline, is passed through the hysteroscope into your uterus to clean it out and expand it.
+- A gas, like carbon dioxide, or a liquid, like saline, is passed through the hysteroscope into your uterus to clean it out and expand it.

 - The lighted end of the tool lets your doctor examine in detail inside your uterus, including where the fallopian tubes branch off.